"He's easy to deal with, very accessible and very well informed." – Chambers USA 2019

 Specifically, Mr. Jones represents public and private companies, with a national presence in transactions involving pharmacy and medical and pharmaceutical supply chains and group purchasing and acute and post-acute providers with a specialized expertise in federal and state health care regulations, including fraud and abuse (Anti-Kickback Statute and Stark).
-Mr. Jones has been representing health care providers and suppliers, on the transactional and regulatory side for almost 20 years.
+Mr. Jones has been representing health care providers and suppliers, on the transactional and regulatory side for more than 20 years.
 He has significant experience in M&A, compliance, regulatory and structural governance matters.
 He has brought the transactional and regulatory skill set into one practice, creating significant efficiencies for clients on deals.
 He represents private equity funds and their portfolio companies, venture capital firms, hospitals and health systems, retail specialty and long-term care pharmacies, group purchasing organizations (GPOs), physician practice management companies, long-term care organizations, pharmaceutical manufacturers, medical device companies, vendors and suppliers, hospitals and health systems, medical staffs, ambulatory surgery centers (ASCs), specialty hospitals, outpatient diagnostic centers, including MRI and lithotripsy centers, biotechnology companies, research institutions and laboratories, contract research organizations (CROs), including information technology companies, management and consulting companies, third-party administrators, staffing companies and other health care organizations.
 His experience handling white collar matters, including audits and investigations, provides significant value on the M&A side and with other corporate transactions.